 Frequent use can cause materials to break down over time.

 Think of a shirt you wear a lot.
 Or, a toy your little plays with.
 No matter how well you clean or repair something, it’ll never look the way it did when you bought it (and it shouldn’t if it did its job correctly).
 In order to be safe for your child, car seats work the same way, not to mention all the other unmentionables that come out of baby in that thing.

 The seat’s history may be unknown.

 Found a car seat at the thrift store?
 Score (sort of)!
 Unfortunately, if you don’t know the history of a seat, it’s best to steer clear — even if it’s in good condition and the manufacturer label is intact with a future expiration date.
-Assuming the worst, that seat could’ve been in an accident, which voids the expiration and makes it unusable.
+Assuming the worst, that seat could’ve been in an accident.
+The event of a crash voids the expiration and makes it unusable.
 The national highway traffic safety association recommends that car seats be replaced following a moderate or severe crash in order to ensure a continued high level of crash protection for child passengers.

 Replacement parts may not be made/available/could have been lost.

 First thing’s first: When you remove a brand-new car seat from its box, do yourself a huge favor and store everything you don’t immediately need in a box or large plastic storage bag.
 Put it in a place you’ll remember.
 Slap a giant label on it.
 If you have to replace anything on your seat while it’s still good to use (i.e. the inserts, harness pads, etc.), you’ll thank yourself.
 If you can’t find it or the seat didn’t come with certain parts, manufacturers are often able to help locate what you need via phone, if they still make it!